 You can select whether to create new learning data or to use learning data that was created previously when you start Anomaly Detection on the "Start Anomaly Detection" screen.

-In ISM 2.7.0.020 and later, you can select the period of criteria for Anomaly Detection when starting it.
+You can also select the period of criteria for Anomaly Detection when starting it.